utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/using-a-mock-server.md

 <img alt="Troubleshooting a mock server" src="https://assets.postman.com/postman-docs/mock-troubleshooting-v9-19.jpg"/>

-If the error `No matching requests` appears in the **Response** column, your mock server might not be set up correctly.
+If the error `No matching requests` appears in the **Response** column, check the configuration of your mock server.
 Make sure [you have at least one scenario for the endpoint stub](/docs/designing-and-developing-your-api/mocking-data/mocking-endpoints/#defining-scenarios).

-In the case of a Postman service outage, you will get a `502`, `503`, or `504` response.
+If there is a Postman service outage, you will get a `502`, `503`, or `504` response.
 Check the Postman [status page](https://status.postman.com/) for updates.

 ## Adding optional request headers

 Postman mock servers accept optional headers you can use to customize how the mock server responds to requests.
-With these headers, you can specify which saved examples (that is, which scenarios) the mock server will return.
+With these headers, you can specify which saved examples the mock server will return.
 Without these headers, the mock server will follow a [matching algorithm](/docs/designing-and-developing-your-api/mocking-data/matching-algorithm/) to decide which example to return in a response.

 ### Matching a response code